 Through this audio CD, Anne both mourns and celebrates those lost astronauts.
 Her celebration extends to the countless individuals who spend their days and nights working to turn the dreams of space exploration and humanitarian science into realities.
 It’s also for those supportive NASA families who, despite their understandable fears, continue to stand behind their astronauts.

 This album presents more than one hour of music.
-The included full-color 24-page booklet is filled with Anne’s poetry and prose, written to lend some insight into each of these instrumental pieces.
+The included full-color 24-page booklet (in the CD) is filled with Anne’s poetry and prose, written to lend some insight into each of these instrumental pieces.
 It’s accented with images from NASA’s archives.

 All tracks were composed by Anne, and all parts were performed by her on synthesizer.
 Sometimes she’s emulating traditional orchestral instruments, and at other times producing those unusual sounds and textures more commonly associated with the synthesizer.